DNishanth/MultiLine-Text-Selection/README.md

-# Non-Adjacent Text Selection
+# Noncontiguous Text Selection
-Allows multiple concurrent text selections in Chrome.
+Allows the user to make concurrent noncontiguous text selections in Chrome.
 Text can be copied to clipboard through ctrl-c or the right-click copy option.
 You can also Google search the text through the right click selection menu.

 ## Getting Started